‘Timeless’ Fans Have Taken To The Skies To Get The Cancelled Show Back, Rufus Banner Flies Over SDCC

-If there were any doubts on just how serious Timeless fans are about getting the now cancelled show back on air, you can throw them out the window.
+If there were any doubts on just how serious Timeless fans are about getting the now-cancelled show back on air, you can throw them out the window.
 The clockblockers, as they are called, have been relentless in fighting for their favorite history drama.
-How serious are they?
-If you just happened to be anywhere near the San Diego Comic Con on Saturday, then you probably had witnessed…well, history.
+If you just happened to be anywhere near the San Diego Comic-Con on Saturday, then you probably had witnessed — well, history.
 The Save Timeless Facebook page posted a live feed of the bold banner that flew over the city for all to see.

-Timeless fans came together to raise money to rent two helicopters to fly the banner this weekend where Comic Con was happening.
-The writing on the banner totes the now classic last words of the future Lucy and Wyatt on the season 2 finale, “You guys, want to get Rufus back, or what?”
+Timeless fans came together to raise money to rent two helicopters to fly the banner this weekend where Comic-Con was happening.
+The writing on the banner totes the now classic last words of the future Lucy and Wyatt on the Season 2 finale: “You guys, want to get Rufus back, or what?”
 It was quite eye-catching and impressive.

 This huge effort was put together by a few fans who started a Go Fund Me page trying to raise money for this special project.
 Amazingly enough, they raised more than $21,000 to make their statement.
-Now that is total love and dedication for the time travel show.
 Once the copters were in the sky, word spread quickly on social media with the hashtag #SaveTimelessSDCC trending today on Twitter.

 ???? #SaveTimeless airplane flyover at #SDCC ???? https://t.co/iS0UafHSC7